Nationwide: Auto Accident Claims and Settlements

 Maximizing the Value of Nationwide Claims

-Another important reason why lawsuits matter to Nationwide is that more than other insurance companies, Nationwide Insurance is particularly sensitive to verdicts in accident cases that exceed the at-fault driver’s insurance limits.
-Nationwide is loath to expose their insured to a verdict that is going to give them personal exposure.
+Another important reason why lawsuits matter is that, more than other insurance companies, Nationwide Insurance is particularly sensitive to verdicts in accident cases that exceed the at-fault driver’s insurance limits.
+They arae loath to expose their insured to a verdict that is going to give them personal exposure.
 All insurance companies have this concern; we think Nationwide is – for whatever reason – more concerned than most others about the potential of a bad faith claim for their refusal to act reasonably and settle the case within the policy limits.

 Who Your Lawyer Is Matters to the Value of Your Nationwide Claim

 Nationwide is going to value cases based in part on their understanding of the skills and experience of the accident lawyers who represent you.
 You may be asking: I want to settle my claim with Nationwide so why do I need a lawyer with a track record of trying accident claims?
 Like other insurance companies, Nationwide keeps track of accident lawyers' trial records and willingness to file lawsuits.
-If your accident lawyer settles all of his personal injury accident cases, any adjuster for Nationwide in Maryland is going to know this and it is going to be reflected in the offer to settle your claim.
+If your counsel is not respected and just settles all of his or her cases, any adjuster for in Maryland is going to know this and it is going to be reflected in the offer to settle your claim.

 Sample Verdicts and Settlements with Nationwide